NyeGuy/nyeguy.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi there, My name is Nye."
+title: "Hi there, my name is Nye."
 excerpt: "Nye Warburton is an animator and creative technologist."
 author_profile: true
 redirect_from: